As advisors, founders, community organizers and members, our AAS faculty use the vehicle of service leadership to attain social justice.

 - Upper Division Certification Committee of BRC (U.D.D.C) - Anantha Sudhakar

 AAS Faculty: Lorraine Dong

 Beginning in 1924 with seven young San Francisco women who wanted to raise funds to aid flood and famine victims in China, the Square and Circle Club blossomed into the longest-standing Chinese/Asian women’s service organization in the nation.
 Branching far and wide, the Club has provided aid to international earthquake victims of Sichuan, Japan and Nepal, as well as support for local organizations, including Angel Island Immigration Center, Asian’s Women’s Shelter and many more.
 The Club’s service history and members reflect the growing independence of Chinese/Asian women.
-Today, the Club members, including Club Secretary, Professor Lorraine Dong, continue the legacy of caring for and supporting diverse communities, also providing financial support for SF State’s graduate students through the Club Graduate Studies Scholarship for AAS.
+Today, the Club members, including Club President, Professor Lorraine Dong, continue the legacy of caring for and supporting diverse communities, also providing financial support for SF State students through the Square and Circle Club Graduate Studies Scholarship for AAS graduating students.